content-manager-sdk/Community/Samples/ServiceAPI/Power Query/Power BI Todo Item Sample/ReadMe.md

  * the URL is based on a [computed column](https://docs.microsoft.com/en-us/power-bi/power-bi-hyperlinks-in-tables) in the data
  * Todo items can be filtered based on the Assignee using [row level security](https://docs.microsoft.com/en-us/power-bi/service-admin-rls)
  * reports like this can be [published](https://docs.microsoft.com/en-us/power-bi/desktop-upload-desktop-files) to Power BI in the cloud and connected to CM on-premise using a [gateway](https://docs.microsoft.com/en-us/power-bi/service-gateway-onprem)

+## Row level security
+For row level security (RLS) to work there needs to be a value in either LogsInAs or AdditionalLogin that matches the user name Power BI hs for you.
+If published to the cloud this will likely by your UPN, for example (david@cme.com).
+To make RLS work you may need to add the UPF for each of your users to the 'Alternative Login' in their Location.

 ## Images
 ### Image 1